mnot/I-D/http-key/draft.md

 Bar: 4, 1
 ~~~

-whereas these would be considered to be in a different group;
+whereas these would be considered to be in a different group (because, divided by 5, they all result in 2);

 ~~~
 Bar: 12